bup/bup/Documentation/bup-index.md

 # DESCRIPTION

-`bup index` manipulates the filesystem index, which is a cache of absolute paths and their metadata (atttributes, SHA-1 hashes, etc.).
+`bup index` manipulates the filesystem index, which is a cache of absolute paths and their metadata (attributes, SHA-1 hashes, etc.).
 The bup index is similar in function to the `git`(1) index, and the default index can be found in `$BUP_DIR/bupindex`.